-Mainstream media is full of overnight success stories but when we take a closer look at the admired “naturals“ we always find that they have spent is an incredible amount of time and energy into the strategical improvement of their craft.
+Mainstream media is full of overnight success stories, but when we take a closer look at the admired “naturals“, we always find that they have spent an incredible amount of time and energy into the strategical improvement of their craft.

-While this iceberg of work might feel intimidating it is important to notice that the latter of success is climbable and that it won’t take forever to get to the top.
+While this iceberg of work might feel intimidating, it is important to notice that the ladder of success is climbable and that it will not take forever to get to the top.

-10,000 hours isn’t forever, so if you don’t have anything better to do why not start TODAY at mastering your craft.
+10,000 hours is not forever, so if you do not have anything better to do, why not start TODAY at mastering your craft.

 Ingredient Three – Choice Architecture